Fundamental Approach / Environmental Management Structure / Daihatsu Group Initiatives

 Dealing with water resources has become an extremely important issue for companies as a result of tight supplies of water due to the rising global population and climate change as well as stricter regulation in conjunction with the deterioration of water quality in rivers and other water sources.
 To minimize the effect on the water environment from our business activities, the Daihatsu Group is taking various measures to reduce water usage and recirculate and reuse water by purifying waste water.

 At the Shiga (Ryuoh) Plant, Daihatsu has built the Aqua Center—a large-scale plant waste water purification facility—to guarantee the quality of water discharged into Lake Biwa.
-The Aqua Center purifies plant waste water to an almost drinkable level before discharged it into the lake.
+The Aqua Center purifies plant waste water to an almost drinkable level before discharging it into the lake.
 The Shiga (Ryuoh) Plant reuses water purified at the plant’s waste water processing facilities for its wet dust collectors.
 Our production bases in Indonesia and Malaysia take the greatest care to ensure that their plant waste water has no impact on downstream drinking water collection sites.

 Shiga (Ryuoh) Plant Aqua Center No. 3